Ping i525 vs i210: What Are the Differences?

 Forgiveness

-The CNC milled cavity and grooves help to provide consistent spin and trajectory control, while the additional elastomer helps to dampen vibration and reduce the effects of off-center hits.
+The CNC milled cavity and groove design helps to provide consistent spin and trajectory control.
+And the additional elastomer helps to dampen vibration and reduce the effects of off-center hits.

 Pros: